 According to a recent effort to determine the population of transgenders, it was found that 0.3% of the adult population in U.S.A. is transgender.

 Distinction between a Transsexual and Transgender

 The difference between a transsexual and transgender is based on the difference between sex (physical) and gender (social and psychological).
-Tran sexuality focuses on one’s sex whereas transgender focus on one’s gender predisposition and the social expectations related with a particular gender role.
+Tran sexuality focuses on one’s sex whereas transgender focus on one’s gender predisposition and the social expectations, such as dating, related with a particular gender role.
 Many transgenders prefer the term transgender and do not like to be referred to as transsexual.
 For instance, in 1979, Christine Jorgensen, a well known transgender, publicly dismissed the term transsexual in reference to her and identified herself as a transgender.
 She stated that gender is not related to bed partners but refers to one’s identity.
 Some transsexual individuals also object to being categorized as transgender.

 Genderqueer are not masculine or feminine but are bigender, agender, androgynous or pangender.
 Bigender individuals move between the roles of male and females (gender fluid) or being male and female at the same time (androgynous).
 Agender are identified as persons who are genderless or beyond gender.
 Persons who exhibit multiple genders are referred to as pangender.
 Some forms of androgynous behavior include men with earrings and women with pants.
 Androgynous people are also called intersex individuals.
 Genderqueer is an identity that is not linked to a person’s sexual orientation.